Dancing Dialogues

 Practical Information

-These first three Dancing Dialogues were presented as part of the 164VANVOLXEM Opening Festival.
-The series will continue throughout the rest of the academic year as part of the celebrations for 30 years of P.A.R.T.S., deepening our reflections on teaching, learning and artistic practice across three decades.
+These first Dancing Dialogues were presented as part of the 164VANVOLXEM Opening Festival.
+The series continues throughout the rest of the academic year as part of the celebrations for 30 years of P.A.R.T.S., deepening our reflections on teaching, learning and artistic practice across three decades.

-Reservation: Admission is free, but reservation is required.
-More info about how to register will be published soon.
+Reservation: Admission is free, but reservation is required HERE.

 Streaming: The Dancing Dialogues are livestreamed, so you can join the conversations remotely or watch them again later via this link.